Paschal20/Paschal20/README.md

 - 💬 Ask me about music, religion, simple 3d CAD designing and more
 - 📫 How to reach me: Paschalanaedu69@gmail.com

-- ⚡ Fun fact: I'm a passionate Consoler of Christ
+- ⚡ Fun fact: I'm a passionate Consoler of Christ and a Chorister